Bachelor of Psychological Sciences (Honours)

 Unit Description:

-Students will build on the progress of their project from PSYC4222 (a pre-requisite for this unit) to finalise a Literature Review, in addition to collecting and analysing sufficient data to meet Course requirements.
-Students will also develop an outline of their final Thesis..
-By completing this unit, students will be able to perform data analyses suitable for independent psychological research projects, and critically evaluate research findings as relevant to theoretical/empirical literature.
+Students will build on the progress of their research project from PSYC4222 (a pre-requisite for this unit) to finalise a Literature Review, in addition to collecting and analysing sufficient data to meet Course requirements.
+Students will also develop an outline of their final Thesis.
+By completing this unit, students will be able to perform data analyses suitable for independent psychological research projects, and critically evaluate research findings associated with theoretical/empirical psychological literature.

 Learning Outcomes: